KhalfaniW/Port-Schedule/README.md

 ```

-From these it appends the action to hte users google calendar
+From these lines it appends the action to the user's google calendar